-Ethambutol hydrochloride is an antituberculous (anti-TB) prescription medicine approved by the U.S.(FDA) for the treatment of active (TB) of the lungs.
-(Active TB is also called TB disease.)
-Ethambutol hydrochloride is used in combination with at least one other anti-TB medicine.
+Ethambutol hydrochloride is an antibacterial prescription medicine approved by the U.S.(FDA) for the treatment of active (TB) of the lungs.
+(Active TB is also called .)

-To learn how HIV and TB are connected, read the ClinicalInfo HIV and Tuberculosis fact sheet.
+To learn how HIV and TB are connected, read the HIVinfo HIV and Tuberculosis (TB) fact sheet.
 The fact sheet includes information on TB treatment in people with HIV/TB .

 How is ethambutol hydrochloride used in people with HIV?

-The Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIVinclude recommendations on the uses of ethambutol hydrochloride in people with HIV.
+The Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV and the Guidelines for the Prevention and Treatment of Opportunistic Infections in Children with and Exposed to HIV include recommendations on the uses of ethambutol hydrochloride in people with HIV to: